ICIJ/datashare-docs/server-mode/add-documents-from-the-cli.md

   --dataDir /home/datashare/Datashare/
 ```

-Once the opperation is done, I can easily check the content of queue created by Datashare in redis.
+Once the opperation is done, we can easily check the content of queue created by Datashare in redis.
 In this example we only display the 20 first files in the `datashare:queue`:

 ```bash